 In most cases, content should be published as a webpage.
 Downloadable documents—such as PDFs, Word files, and PowerPoint presentations—are discouraged for public-facing websites and must meet clear purpose and accessibility criteria.

-- Official reports or policy documents that require fixed formatting for compliance, archival, or formal distribution.
+- It is an official report or policy document that requires fixed formatting for compliance, archival, or formal distribution.

-- If content can be presented as a webpage, it must not be published solely as a downloadable file.
+Content that can be published as a webpage must not be provided solely as a downloadable file.

 Related Regulations and Policies